 Join the St. Baldrick’s Foundation to help fund research that is changing the lives of kids with cancer worldwide.

 Worldwide, 300,000 children are diagnosed with cancer each year.
 In the U.S., more children die of childhood cancer than any other disease—more than AIDS, asthma, cystic fibrosis, congenital anomalies and diabetes combined.

-The St. Baldrick’s Foundation is a volunteer-powered charity committed to funding the most promising research to find cures for childhood cancers and give survivors long, healthy lives.
+The St. Baldrick’s Foundation is a volunteer and donor powered charity committed to supporting the most promising research to find cures for childhood cancers and give survivors long and health lives.

 Kids are different.

 Kids are treated different in almost every aspect of daily life.
 St. Baldrick's is funding research that takes a different approach to therapies, to give them a healthier, longer life beyond the disease.

 Children with cancer aren’t little adults fighting adult cancers.
 They require unique treatment and research.